pingcap/docs-cn/partitioned-table.md

 );
 ```

-In range partitioning, you can partition based on the values of the `timestamp` column and use the `unix_timestamp()` function, for example:
+In Range partitioning, you can partition based on the values of the `timestamp` column and use the `unix_timestamp()` function, for example:

 {{< copyable "sql" >}}